 In a Full truckload delivery, you rent the entire truck and don’t share space with any other company.
-Therefore, this means that there are no other stopovers in between the loading of the products from your warehouse up to the drop off point.
-The FTL option is great for high risk packages and when there is limited time to deliver your products.
+Therefore, this means that there are no other stopovers in between the loading of the products from your warehouse up to the drop-off point.
+The FTL option is great for high-risk packages and when there is limited time to deliver your products.

 Great for Large Deliveries

 FTL deliveries are really designed to transport large quantities of goods to a specific location.
-A company shipping large volumes of merchandise should take advantage of FTL because they can make the most of the delivery fee.
+A company shipping large volumes of merchandise should take advantage of FTL because it can make the most of the delivery fee.
 Furthermore, there are many benefits of the FTL such as a faster delivery time compared to LTL and that the delivery vehicle is not subject to the requirements of other companies.

 Unsuitable for Companies with Regular, Smaller Orders

 In FTL deliveries, the company pays for the space of the entire truck which makes it worth it if they are able to occupy the truck’s entire space.
 However, if you are only delivering a small volume of orders, then it may not be an economical option to choose the FTL (Full Truckload) logistics solution.
 FTL is ideal for shipments of over 10,000 lbs (4,500 Kg).

 Expensive in comparison to the LTL (Less Than Truckload) method